aunnnn/whatithink/content/posts/remove-judgements.md

 date = "2017-12-10T08:00:00+00:00"
 slug = ""
 tags = []
-title = "Remove judgements"
+title = "Remove judgements (you would give)"

 +++
 Judgements here are _unscientific assumptions_ on how the world works.
 They're "rules of the world" you accumulate over lifetime, to efficiently make quick response and navigate your life.

 Most of the time these rules and reasonings are wrong.
 E.g:

 * "He dress badly, he must be poor."
 * "He is smart, he must be born that way."